 IIHF - This short video, produced by the IIHF (International Ice Hockey Federation) explains the basics of how hockey is played.
 The IIHF is the parent organization for international ice hockey in the world.

 TBirds is only possible with the many hands that volunteer.
 As you were made aware when registering, TBirds have a Volunteer Program in place.
-At the start of the season, there is a $75 deposit per child (max $150 per family) that would be returned at the end of the season if you complete our Volunteer Hat Trick.
-To complete the Hat Trick parents must assume one role within each player's team and complete two shifts (or one larger role) for roles posted on the Volunteer Portal by the association.
+At the start of the season, there is a $150 deposit per child (max $300 per family) that would be returned at the END of the season if you complete our Volunteer Hat Trick.
+To complete the Hat Trick parents must assume one role within each player's team and complete a minimum of three association volunteer hours.
+Volunteer opportunities are posted on the Volunteer Portal by the association.

 Learn more about the Volunteer Hat Trick program and Volunteer Positions HERE.